lucywyman/recipes/to-make/_posts/2017-09-23-apple-pull-apart-bread.md

 * ½ teaspoon cinnamon
 * pinch of salt
 * pinch of cardamom
-* 3 tablespoonspoons unsalted butter, at room temperature
+* 3 tablespoons unsalted butter, at room temperature
 * 1 egg and sugar for brushing and topping the dough before baking

 <br>